-After erase or wipe actions are completed, KillDisk offers you the options of initializing erased disks, shutting down your computer, saving a log file and the certificate (PDF to be printed), and even sending log files via e-mail to your mailbox.
+After erase or wipe actions are completed, KillDisk offers you the options of initializing erased disks, shutting down your computer, saving a log file and the certificate (XML or PDF), and even sending log files via e-mail to your mailbox.
 Custom erase or wipe certificates can be created using your company logo and attributes.